Frequently Asked Questions

 7. What programs are offered at your institution?

-•Bachelor of Arts in Library and Information Science and an undergrad minor in LIS
+•Bachelor of Science in Library and Information Science and an undergrad minor in LIS

 •Master of Library and Information Science

-•Master of Library and Information Science with School Library Media Licensure (AA level)
+•Master of Library and Information Science with School Library Licensure emphasis (AA level)

 •Graduate Certificate in Archives and Special Collections